sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 ----------------------
+* Jan 2020: A paper accepted for publication in the Knowledge and Information Systems journal
 * Dec 2019: Attended Modelling Complex Warfare Symposium organised by DST in Canberra
 * Oct 2019: A paper accepted for publication in the Data Mining and Knowledge Discovery journal
 * Sept 2019: Selected to pitch my research in the PACIFIC 2019 Pitchfest, Sydney, Australia